21zz/fisherbot/README.md

-# FISHERBOT
+# FISHERBOT - discontinued
-A weird school project
+Development will not continue as I plan to delete my Discord account.

 ## Requirements
 ### Generation of SQLite3 `.db` file and `.sql` scripts